COVID vaccine — the unfounded tale of infertility | DW | 04.08.2021

 German researchers, such as Udo Markert and Ekkehard Schleussner of the University Hospital in Jena, Germany, have spoken out about the claims.

-They point out that if it were true that an immune response produced by a vaccine can make you infertile, then it would also have to be true that a COVID-19 infection makes you infertile.
+They point out that if it were true that an immune response produced by a vaccine can make you infertile, then it would also have to be true that a COVID-19 infection can make women infertile.

 Ekkehard Schleussner heads the department of obstetrics at the university hospital.
 And Markert heads its placenta lab.
 Markert is also the president of the European Society for Reproductive Immunology.